kellypclarke-maker/chimera_v2c/reports/daily_ledgers/README.md

   - Any one-off transformations should work on a *copy* in a separate directory.
   - The only approved in-place reformatter is `chimera_v2c/tools/format_daily_ledger.py` for a single date.
 - **No moving the canonical files out of this directory**:
-  - Historical / archived ledgers should be copied into `archive/...` as needed, not removed from here.
+  - Historical / archived ledgers should be copied into a separate archive directory (for example `reports/thesis_summaries/archive/`), not removed from here.
 - **Master ledger is derived**:
   - The analysis-friendly master table is built via `PYTHONPATH=. python chimera_v2c/tools/build_master_ledger.py` and lives at